Gender and development: Introduction

+Observations of gender identity formation

 Educators have made abundant observations regarding children's expression of gender identity.
 From an earlier age, children absorb information about gender from various sources, including family, peers, media, and societal norms (Halim, Ruble, Tamis-LeMonda, & Shrout, 2010).
 These influences shape their perceptions and behaviors related to gender, leading them to either conform to or challenge gender stereotypes.
 An example could be when children may exhibit preferences for certain toys, activities, or clothing based on societal expectations associated with their perceived gender because that is what was handed to them or what was made okay from an authority figure, establishing a baseline.